r3tex/ObjectDetector.jl/README.md

-If initial load times are critical, the package can be compiled and loaded as a sysimage, such that initial load time reduces to ~4 seconds, and loading of the first model also takes ~4 seconds (as opposed to current performance on 1.3.0 of ~20 seconds for package load, and ~20 seconds for first model load)
+If initial load times are critical, the package can be compiled and loaded as a sysimage, such that initial load time reduces to ~4 seconds, and loading of the first model also takes ~4 seconds (as opposed to current performance on 1.3.0 of ~20 seconds for package load, and ~20 seconds for first model load).

 See [dev/compilation/compiler.jl](dev/compilation/compiler.jl) for instructions.